Getting Started

 - npm or yarn

-npm install -g openskills
+# Install openskills globallynpm install -g openskills

-# Install pm-skills
+# Install pm-skillsopenskills install product-on-purpose/pm-skills

-# Sync to your environment
+# Sync to your environmentopenskills syncKnown Issues

 Note: openskills previously had issues with nested directories. pm-skills now ships flat